gvwilson/sensibleadventures/coriandel/coriandel.md

 underneath.
 Better odds than going up against its claws with a sword."
 He sounds like he's trying to convince himself as much as me.

 Sloosh, sloosh, sloosh go the oars.
 Something gloops in the water behind us.
 I twist around but can't see it.
-Being sent into the Tombs is technically a death sentence under Coriandi law.
-Hells, people sometimes ask to be beheaded instead, thinking it'll be cleaner and faster.
+Being sent into the Tombs counts as capital punishment under Coriandi law.
+Hells, people sometimes ask to be flensed instead, thinking it'll be cleaner and faster.
 Me, I'm a volunteer...

 Which reminds me...
 I slip my hand under my leathers and pull out the letter I wrote that morning.
 "Here---can you give this to Sehdie?"